IntersectMBO/cardano-db-sync/doc/configuration.md

 Maintains the ledger state, but doesn't use any of its data, except to load UTxO.
 To be used with `--bootstrap-tx-out`

+### --only-utxo : Experimental

+This is the equivalent of using `--dont-use-ledger` `--disable-shelley`, `--disable-plutus-extra`, `--disable-offchain-pool-data`, `--disable-gov`, `--bootstrap-tx-out`.
+This mode initially populates only a few tables, like `block` and `tx`.
+It maintains a ledger state but doesn't use any of its data.
+When syncing is completed, it loads the whole UTxO set from the ledger to the `tx_out` and `ma_tx_out` tables.
+After that db-sync can be restarted with `--disable-ledger-state` to continue syncing without maintaining the ledger

 ### --only-gov : Experimental

 Disables most data except governance data.
 This is the equivalent of using `--disable-in-out`,